You need perspective and hope (not more anxiety, overwhelm, guilt, or despair). And practical suggestions that don't require you to be super-human.

 I use the word "Real" partly in the sense that it's focused on what's real and important to you.
 It's living according to your values, as opposed to allowing your life to be driven by capitalism and consumerism.
 I'm also referring to things like real food, real relationships, and real connections to nature.

-making choices that are as regenerative as possible, or at least that do less harm.
+I use the word "Green" in the sense that it's about making choices that are as regenerative as possible, or at least that do less harm.
 Industrialization and colonialism have conditioned us to live in ways that are extractive and destructive.
-A Real Green Life explores ways to undo that conditioning.
+A Real Green Life seeks to undo that conditioning.

 "Business as usual" vs "a real, green life"

-Business as usual | Real and green |
+Business as usual

-Industrial farming and food manufacturing, supermarket food, fast food, people eating in a rush or eating alone | Real food, grown in healthy ecosystems, local, seasonal, slow, homemade, people eating and sharing with enjoyment |
+Industrial farming and food manufacturing, supermarket food, fast food, people eating in a rush or eating alone

-Giant mono-culture farms, depleted ecosystems, shrinking biodiversity, disappearing top soil and dwindling indigenous knowledge about food and place | Small diverse farms, cottage industry, stable farming communities and ecosystems, room for indigenous people to continue their traditional lifestyles and ways for them to share their wisdom and perspectives |
+Small diverse farms, cottage industry, stable farming communities and ecosystems, room for indigenous people to continue their traditional lifestyles and ways for them to share their wisdom and perspectives

-A growth-at-all-costs global economy dominated by a few giant corporations who sell to the entire world | A steady state economy dominated by millions of small businesses who serve local communities |
+A growth-at-all-costs global economy dominated by a few giant corporations who sell to the entire world

-Low-quality mass produced products, poorly paid workers, world-wide distribution, a linear progression from raw material to disposable products to landfill | Locally made, fair trade goods, designed to last, a circular economy recycling and re-using materials |
+Low-quality mass produced products, poorly paid workers, world-wide distribution, a linear progression from raw material to disposable products to landfill

-Dependence on supermarkets, superstores, government institutions, and experts; loss of personal autonomy | Increasing self-reliance, learning/remembering how to think for ourselves, re-building the skills of self-sufficiency and interdependence |
+Increasing self-reliance, learning/remembering how to think for ourselves, re-building the skills of self-sufficiency and interdependence

-People living lives of quite desperation on the up-sizing treadmill | A meaningful life, with fewer possessions and richer connections to family, community, and nature |
+A meaningful life, with fewer possessions and richer connections to family, community, and nature

 On HOMEGROWN FOOD and HOME HEALTH CARE

-(Caring for Ourselves)
+(Caring for Ourselves posts)

 Recent Thinking for Ourselves Posts